Soil organic matter: Sources

 The primary source of SOM is vegetal detritus.
 In forests and prairies, for example, different organisms decompose the fresh detritus into simpler compounds.
-This involves several stages, the first being mostly mechanical, and becoming more chemical as decomposition progresses.
-The microbial decomposers are included in the SOM, and form a food web of organisms that prey upon each other and subsequently become prey.
+This involves several stages, the first being primarily mechanical and becoming more chemical as decomposition progresses.
+The microbial decomposers are included in the SOM and form a food web of organisms that prey upon each other and subsequently become prey.

-There are also other herbivores that consume fresh vegetal matter, the residue of which then passes to the soil.
+Above detritivores, there are also herbivores that consume fresh vegetal matter, the residue of which then passes to the soil.
 The products of the metabolisms of these organisms are the secondary sources of SOM, which also includes their corpses.
-Some animals, like earthworms, ants, and centipedes contribute to both vertical and horizontal translocation of organic matter.
+Some animals, like earthworms, termites, ants, and millipedes contribute to both vertical and horizontal translocation of organic matter.

 Additional sources of SOM include plant root exudates and charcoal.

 Composition

-The water content of most vegetal detritus is in the range of 60% to 90%.
-The dry matter consists of complex organic matter that is composed primarily of carbon, oxygen, and hydrogen.
-Although these three elements make up about 92% of the dry weight of the organic matter in soil, other elements are very important for the nutrition of plants, including nitrogen, phosphorus, potassium, sulfur, calcium, magnesium, and many micronutrients.
+The water content of most vegetal detritus ranges from 60% to 90%.
+The dry matter consists mainly of carbon, oxygen, and hydrogen.
+Although these three elements make up about 92% of the dry weight of the organic matter in the soil, other elements present are essential for the nutrition of plants, including nitrogen, phosphorus, potassium, sulfur, calcium, magnesium, and many micronutrients.

 Organic compounds in vegetal detritus include: